Lettuce, Cos – Little Gem

 Soil and site:

 The seedlings should be planted with their seed leaves (cotyledons) just above ground level.
-If your seedlings do get a bit leggy you can safely plant them a little bit deeper in order to cover the stem but only up to the seed leaves.
+If your seedlings did get a bit leggy you can safely plant them a little bit deeper in order to cover the stem but only up to the seed leaves.
 The plants definitely seem to appreciate this extra care.

 It is important to keep your lettuces weed free at all times and avoid spilling earth onto the leaves while weeding.
 During dry spells you may have to water the plants.